MilonPL/ytget/README.md

 ## Commands

-- `/download`: Download a YouTube video.
+- `/get`: Download a YouTube video.
 - `/ping`: Check the ping.
+- `/about`: Get more info about the project.

 ## License